 Kate and Marty were self-aware enough to bring in help where they needed it.

-“It’s the notion of not letting traditional boundaries keep you from achieving what you know is possible,” explains Karen.
+“It’s the notion of not letting traditional boundaries keep you from achieving what you know is possible,” explains Marty.
 “We undertook a multi-million dollar project knowing not one person in the room knew how to do it.
 But we knew if we dug in, we’d get it done.”

 An additional 200,000-square-foot production and shipping plant doubled the company’s capacity and workforce, which grew from 200 employees in 2007 to more than 500 just three years later and 1,200 at the time of the sale.